 - Well-Structured / Phased

-- Aligned with the ERP or other existing assets project plans.
+- Alignment with the ERP or other existing assets project plans.

 - Regularly scheduled coordination with other Project Managers is critical to overall success.